alisoneokeefe/princomp.github.io/source/lectures/intro/csharp_fundamentals.md

 - Reserved words: Keywords in the C# language
     - Note they have a distinct color in the code sample and in your IDE
     - Built-in commands/features of the language
-    - Can only be used for one specific purpose; meaning cannot be changed
+    - Can only be used for one specific purpose; meaning cannot be changed--in other words, you wouldn't be able to declare, say, a variable sharing the same name and capitalization as a reserved word.
     - Examples:
         - `using`
         - `class`